spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-feature.md

 | spy_region.uuid                     | column | created |
 | spy_sales_order_item_service_point  | table  | created |

-Make sure propel entities have been generated successfully by checking their existence.
-Also, make generated entity classes extending  respective Spryker core classes.
+* Make sure propel entities have been generated successfully by checking their existence.
+* Make sure the existing Propel classes have been extended to include the new added columns.

 | CLASS NAMESPACE                                                           | EXTENDS                                                                                      |
 |---------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|